-In the world of 3D printing, it is increasingly sought to increase the manufacturing possibilities of all types of parts and finishes, to help the evolution of the industry.
-In this case there is the chrome plating of parts made with a 3D FDM printer.
+In the world of 3D printing, there is an increasing need to increase the manufacturing possibilities of all types of parts and finishes, to help the evolution of the industry.
+In this case you will find the chrome plating of parts made with a 3D FDM printer.

 The appearance of new materials, such as PC-ABS has revolutionized 3D FDM printing and not only because it is a material with high mechanical properties and resistance to adverse environments, but also because it is one of the most used plastics when it comes to get excellent surface chrome.
 The chrome plating of plastic parts is used to make decorative or non-functional pieces, which show an identical finish to a chromed metal but much lighter and cheaper.

 Image 1: Polymaker PC-ABS printed part.
 Source: Polymaker

 Because of plastics are non-conductive materials of electricity, it is necessary to subject them to a series of operations of high toxicity and difficult control so that they are able to capture the layers of metal that are part of the chromium plating.
 In order to achieve an ideal, uniform and shiny finish, it is necessary to apply a layer of nickel to the plastic part for shine and a component that ensures the adhesion of copper.